codecurious-bln/elixir_snake/docs/tutorial/02-draw-a-snake.md

 end
 ```

 Next we'll introduce the "graph" for our scene.
-The concept of a "graph" in Scenic is similar to the "DOM" in HTML: it a hierarchical description of the objects drawn onto the scene.
+The concept of a "graph" in Scenic is similar to the "DOM" in HTML: it's a hierarchical description of the objects drawn onto the scene.
 Graphs are immutable and can only be transformed via functions.
 We'll set up the initial graph at compile time.

 > Coach: Talk about immutability in functional programming / Elixir.